 9/11 Memorial - this is a must for any New York City itinerary.
 It's an 18 minute metro ride from Dumbo.
 A moving and eerily quiet memorial.
 If you have time, visit the heartbreaking 9/11 museum.
 You'll want to get tickets in advance.

 *You may be wondering why I didn't list Wall Street since its close to the above NYC sights.
 Unless seeing the famous bull is on your list I would skip Wall Street.
 There's not much to see and it's quite dead on the weekends.

-Central Park - take a break from the urban jungle and explore this 843 acre park!
+Option 2: Central Park - take a break from the urban jungle and explore this 843 acre park.
 You could easily spend half a day here with the walking paths, bike lanes, zoo, lakes (some allow boats you can row around in), and more.

 Have extra time on your 3 day NYC itinerary?
 Book a tour or activity!